#23 October 3, 2018

 ADAM GLICK: And that's the news.

-Our guests today are Andrew Philips and Lars Wander, who are product manager and software engineer at Google Cloud, respectively.
+Our guests today are Andrew Phillips and Lars Wander, who are product manager and software engineer at Google Cloud, respectively.
 Welcome, Andrew.

 ADAM GLICK: Welcome, Lars.